Zamk1/Pong/README.md

 # Pong

-## !!This was a early project for our C# class in my school, so there can be various bugs in this programm!!
+## !!This was a project for our C# class in my school, so there can be various bugs in this programm!!